andreasvirkus/pwa-workshop/slides/README.md

    You can change the port by using `npm start -- --port=8001`.

+   These slides make heavy use of notes, so make sure to open up the speaker view with **S** key.

 ### Folder Structure

 - **css/** Core styles without which the project does not function
 - **js/** Like above but for JavaScript
 - **plugin/** Components that have been developed as extensions to reveal.js